 The majority of the time, getting the date is easy: simply look on the site and find the published date to find how recent it was.
 Things get a little more complicated when there is no date listed on the webpage.
-When this happens, how do you know when the page was published?
+When this happens, how do you know when a webpage was published?

 In and Around the Page Itself

-The first port of call when looking for the publishing date of a webpage is on and around the page itself.
-Most of the time the publishing date of an article should be written alongside the author’s name just above the article.
+The first port of call when figuring out when a webpage was published is on and around the page itself.
+Most of the time, the publishing date of an article should be written alongside the author’s name just above the article.
 In rarer instances, this information could be below the article.

 A less precise, but still useful, way of estimating the publishing date of a webpage is to look at the comments.
 When was the first comment written?
 This will give you an idea of how dated an article is and therefore how relevant the information is that is contained therein.